 Well that’s a wrap, Forecastle!
 Today was the final day of Forecastle 2018, and we are already planning our trip for next year.

 We arrived early today for Ron Gallo.
-He was amazing, even through the rain.
+He was wonderful, even through the rain.
 Oh yes, the skies opened up this afternoon.
 It was not completely unwelcome though.
 The temperature dropped, and our energy spiked.
 It was a fair trade.

 Louisville natives, White Reaper, was the dose of rock’n’roll today needed.
 They gave us the laugh we needed with a little audience banter between songs.
 “Guess what song we’re playing next! ….no….no….yep!”
 At this point in the day, it was hot out, we were all wet from the rain, humor was welcome.
 White Reaper might have been one of the most captivating performances we saw today.
 The quippy singer, the headbanging keyboard player who stole the show, and the drummer who looked like he could throw up at any minute.
 We couldn’t look away.